 Living With Depression

 I am very open about having depression.
 I have spoken in seminars, written papers and poems, shared my struggles with others, but I tend to only divulge when invited to.
 Because despite the fact that I have come to accept this depression as part of me, other people, even those closest to me, do not and will not understand.
 I do not like being depressed.
 Obviously.
 If I could choose not to be, I would.
 But, seeing as it is not going away anytime soon, my only course of action is to learn how to live with it.
 Some decide to try and work through it with cannabis through deciding to buy weed online from organizations similar to West Coast Supply and decide to buy weed online canada but it only works for some and not for others but I digress.
+The only problem with using cannabis as my form of treatment is it can be difficult to take it with me when I’m on my travels.
+I’ve spent ages trying to find a way around this.
+In fact, this has even forced me to stay at home and miss out on some amazing trips too.
+Fortunately, I have found stash bags can help hide the smell of weed when traveling at long last.

 During the first year after my formal diagnosis, I was living on campus with my best friend from high school.
 Unlike anyone else I know, we remain best friends even after having lived together for three years.
 She is fabulous.
 With her I have found the most balanced relationship I have ever had-I get as much as I give, and for a tender-heated people-pleaser like me, that is rare.
 But once, having an off day and feeling really down, I must have said something to betray my mood, and this best friend of mine got truly angry with me.
 “Just stop being so negative,” she said, exasperated.
 “Just stop fixating on the bad side of everything and be happy.”
 Just be happy.
 Revolutionary.
 If it were that easy, I would not have had depression in the first place.